 As the name suggests this lawn weed sends out creeping runners along the ground.
 Usually happiest in wet soils, improving your drainage should help avoid this perennial weed.

 Identified by its large broad leaves, Docks are usually found in poorly kept lawns as they dislike regular mowing.
 However, like most weeds, they can adapt to suit their surroundings and are known to grown low down in some lawns.

-This is a relatively easy lawn problem to fix - for broadleaved lawn weeds, one application of a granular lawn feed and weed killer treatment or liquid lawn weed killer should kill them if it is applied at the right time.
+This is a relatively easy lawn problem to fix - for broadleaved lawn weeds, one application of a granular lawn feed and weed killer treatment such as EverGreen Comlete 4in1 or liquid lawn weed killer should kill them if it is applied at the right time.
 There are a host of other plants with smaller leaves that are not so easily controlled when they infest a lawn.
 These include lesser trefoil (yellow suckling clover), black medick (a small leaved clover) common mouse-ear chickweed, yarrow, parsley-piert and the blue-flowered speedwell.
 If left untreated, all these lawn weeds will spread to fight the grass for space, food and light, gradually ruining the look of the lawn.
 To control smaller leaved weeds without damaging the grass, choose a selective liquid weedkiller recommended for lawn use.

 Use during late spring and summer when the grass and weeds are actively growing.
 The soil should be moist and the weather should be warm.
 If necessary, water the lawn a day or two before treatment to activate growth and get the sap flowing.